 The former president was sanctioned after being tried for treason.
 In 2014, he was removed from office for his involvement with the Russian-backed separatists, oligarchs, members of the National Security Council, and more.

 Iran and Belarus found themselves on the sanctions list for their either direct involvement or support in Russia’s attack on Ukraine.

 Belarus was a part of the Soviet Union until its collapse in 1991.
 The government has stayed in close ties with Russia ever since.
 The President of Belarus, Alexander Lukashenko, has been in office since 1994, making him the longest-sitting leader in Europe.

-Lukashenko has been back and forth on his relations with the east and the west depending on his needs.
+Lukashenko has been back and forth on his relations with the East and the West, depending on his needs.
 He obtained a controversial election win in 2020 that called for his resignation.
-He (Lukashenko) sought help from a man who knows about silencing opposition, Vladimir Putin.
+He (Lukashenko) sought help from a man who knew about silencing opposition, Vladimir Putin.
 Now Putin is calling on the favor.

 The proposed sanctions include:

 - Export bans on dual-use goods and technologies used for military purposes.
 This could enhance the nation’s industrial capacity